-Research Committees (RC) - About Research Committee
+Research Committees (RC) - About Research Committees

 Objectives

-• Develop research in political science, especially work based on international co-operation;
+• Develop research in Political Science, especially work based on international cooperation;

 • Organize and maintain personal contacts among political scientists with common interests;